Absences from the UK

 To be eligible for ILR applicants must not have spent more than 180 days outside the UK in any 12 month period of the five year qualifying period.
 All absences from the UK are counted, whether for work, family or holidays.

-Under a new rule, which took effect from the start of October 2019, periods of research outside the UK is no longer counted against the limit on absences.
-The new rule only applies to Skilled Worker/ Tier 2 visa holders who are sponsored under the Researcher and Lecturer SOC codes.
+Periods of research outside the UK which were required as part of the visa holder's job should not be counted against the limit on absences.
+This rule only applies to Skilled Worker/ Tier 2 visa holders who are sponsored under the Researcher and Lecturer SOC codes.
 Skilled Worker/ Tier 2 visa holders who are preparing to apply for ILR and believe they are close to, or over, the limit on absences should contact SIT to discuss whether they can rely on this rule.

 A stricter limit on absences from the UK applies under the 10 year ‘Long residence’ ILR route.